 Scenario

-- The attacker scans the gateway (router) for IP addresses
+- The attacker scans the gateway for IP addresses

-- The attacker scans a specific IP address for information to target
+- The attacker scans a specific IP for targets

 - Start an HTTP proxy to inject a script

-- Setup SSL stripping by using HTTP if available
+- Set up SSL stripping where HTTP is available

 - Sniff network traffic for exposed information like credentials